-We are currently collecting applications for the license plate and need more to keep the process moving.
+In December 2021, we collected our 500th application, the minimum required to keep the process moving.
+However, we are still happy to accept more submissions.
 You can access the application and directions on filling it out here.

 At the same time, we’ve provided documentation about the license plate to the NCDMV, who has passed this information on to the N.C.
 General Assembly.
 The General Assembly will vote on whether to approve the plate.
 The plate unanimously passed the House (it’s on a bill with a few other hopeful specialty designs) but is currently stalled in the Senate.

-Assuming it passes, we have two months to submit all 500 applications, and then the plate will be finalized and issued.
+Assuming it passes, we’ll then submit the collected applications to the NCDMV, and the plate will be finalized and issued.

 What happens if we do not get enough support?

-We are committed to seeing this license plate campaign through.
-If we don’t get the necessary 500 applications this year, we hope to carry the momentum through to the next.
+We are committed to seeing this license plate campaign to the end.
+If for some reason it falls through this year, we’ll carry the momentum into next.
 We’ll be sure to keep everyone updated on our progress.

 How much does the license plate cost?